Tianyou-Xie/Mental-Wellness/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name is Tianyou.
-I am excited to start the journey of creating a new app!
-* Hi, my name is Tianyou.
 I am excited to start this journey of creating a new app!
 * Hi. my name is Gurshaan.
 I am ready to learn more about Git!
 * Hi, my name is Kamal.
 I was born to do this.